openshift-labs/cloud-native-katacoda/scenarios/manage-config/02-inventory-config.md

    JAVA_OPTIONS="-Dswarm.project.stage=prod -Dswarm.project.stage.file=file:///app/config/project-stages.yml"`{{execute}}

 The Inventory pod gets restarted automatically due to the configuration changes.
-Wait till it's ready, and then verify that the config map is in fact injected into the container by opening a remote shell into the Inventory container:
+Wait till it's ready, and then verify that the config map is in fact injected into the container by running a shell command inside the Inventory container:

-`oc rsh dc/inventory`{{execute}}

-When connected to the container, check if the YAML file is there

-> Run this command inside the Inventory container, after opening a remote shell to it.

-`cat /app/config/project-stages.yml`{{execute}}

-You would see the content of the config map that is mounted inside the container.

-> You can run a command remotely on a container using **oc rsh**
->
->     oc rsh dc/inventory cat /app/config/project-stages.yml
+`oc rsh dc/inventory cat /app/config/project-stages.yml`{{execute}}

 Also verify that the PostgreSQL database is actually used by the Inventory service.
-You can check the Inventory pod logs by looking up the Inventory pod name:

-`oc get pods -l microservice=inventory`{{execute}}

-And then check the Inventory pod logs:
+Check the Inventory pod logs:
-> Replace **INVENTORY-POD-NAME** with the Inventory pod name in your project.

-`oc logs INVENTORY-POD-NAME | grep hibernate.dialect`
+`oc logs dc/inventory | grep hibernate.dialect`

 You would see the **PostgreSQL94Dialect** is selected by Hibernate in the logs: